 Emily makes all manner of things look pretty for frankie, and also flexes her design muscles for our gentleman's publication, Smith Journal.
 She likes dark chocolate, surprises, a big bunch of roses and chugging back some amber ale.
 A self-professed nanna type, her one and only dislike is staying up after 10pm.

 If you see frankie anywhere outside of mag land – sponsoring gigs, running market stalls, throwing parties, giving people delicious treats – then Ken Done-loving Brendan is the one behind it. frankie's token male can often be found draped in Cosby-style jumpers, debriefing on the latest camp reality TV show and flexing his green thumbs with some indoor gardening.
 A word to the wise: never serve him anything that includes coriander.

-Vanessa is across all areas of frankie press business, from marketing to circulation to subscriptions and loads in between.
+Irina is across all areas of frankie press business, from marketing to circulation and loads in between.
 A bit like a magazine ninja.
-Or Transformer, if you will.
-She has a lot on her plate, but gobbles it all up with a smile.
-Also on the Vanessa menu: tall bearded men, camping, op-shopping, balcony gardens, puns.
-Off the menu due to her not liking them: cats, tea, eggs, waking up early.
+Or Transformer.
+From France.
+She has a lot on her plate, but always gobbles it up with a smile (and a cuddle).
+Also on the Irina menu: jigsaw puzzles, butter and dessert after every meal.
+Off the menu due to her not liking them: savoury croissants and temperatures above 28 degrees.